An introduction to $p$-adic $L$-functions: The -adic family of Eisenstein series

-\item The power series $\mathbf{E}(z)$ is an example of a \emph{$\Lambda$-adic modular form}.
-In particular, it can be colloquially described as the statement: \begin{quote} ``Eisenstein series vary $p$-adically continuously as you change the weight; if $k$ and $k'$ are close $p$-adically, then the Fourier expansions of $E_k$ and $E_{k'}$ are close $p$-adically.'' \end{quote} The theory of $p$-adic modular forms, and in particular the construction and study $p$-adic families of Eisenstein series, was introduced by Serre \cite{SerreFormesModulairesetZeta} to give a new construction of the $p$-adic zeta function of a totally real number field.
-Pioneering work of Hida went much further than this, showing that similar families (known as \emph{Hida families}) exist for far more general modular forms, and his work has been vastly generalised to the theory of Coleman families and eigenvarieties, with important application to the construction of $p$-adic $L$-functions.
-For a flavour of the theory of Hida and Coleman families, see the book \cite{HidE}, or the more recent \cite{Eigenbook}.
-The original paper constructing the eigencurve was \cite{CM98}; state-of-the-art results can be found in the recent work \cite{BoxerPilloni}. \end{enumerate} \end{remark*}
+\item These two remarks go hand in hand.
+Indeed, pioneering work of Hida went much further on the study of $p$-adic weight families of modular forms, showing that similar families (known as \emph{Hida families}) exist for far more general modular forms.
+His work has been vastly generalised to the theory of Coleman families and eigenvarieties, parametrising the $p$-adic variation of modular/automorphic forms over appropriate weight spaces.
+Such families have important applications to the construction and study of $p$-adic $L$-functions; notable constructions in this direction are given in \cite{PS12, Bel12}.
+For a flavour of the theory of Hida and Coleman families of modular forms, see the books \cite{HidE} or \cite{Eigenbook}. \end{enumerate} \end{remarks}

-Part II is devoted to the motivation, formulation and study of Iwasawa's Main Conjecture.
+The second part of this work is devoted to the motivation, formulation and study of Iwasawa's Main Conjecture.
 We will start by studying the Coleman map, a map between towers of local units and $p$-adic measures.
 This gives a connection between the tower of cyclotomic units -- historically important for their connection to class numbers -- and the Kubota--Leopoldt $p$-adic $L$-function $\zeta_p$ from Part I, and hence a new arithmetic construction of $\zeta_p$ (Theorem \ref{thm:coleman to kl}).
 This construction can be seen as an arithmetic manifestation of the Euler product expression of the zeta function, and this point of view has led to beautiful generalisations now known as the theory of Euler Systems.
-We will then prove a theorem of Iwasawa (Theorem \ref{thm:iwasawa 2}), which relates the zeros of the $p$-adic $L$-function to arithmetic information in terms of units.
+We then prove a theorem of Iwasawa (Theorem \ref{thm:iwasawa 2}), relating the zeros of the $p$-adic $L$-function to arithmetic information in terms of units.
 Using these two results and class field theory, we will naturally arrive at the formulation and proof of (a special case of) the Main Conjecture (Theorem \ref{IMC}).